Daimler eyes stake in unit of China's BAIC: sources

 Hewlett Packard Enterprise Co said it would buy data storage provider Nimble Storage Inc for $1.09 billion in cash, to expand its presence in the fast-growing flash storage business.

-FRANKFURT Daimler AG (DAIGn.DE) is eyeing a stake in the passenger car unit of its Chinese partner BAIC Group BEJINS.UL as part of efforts to boost its position in the world's largest car market, three people close to the plans said.
+FRANKFURT German luxury carmaker Daimler (DAIGn.DE) is eyeing a stake in the passenger car unit of its Chinese partner BAIC Group, in a bid to overcome its weakness in the world's largest car market, three people close to the plans said.

-BAIC is planning a flotation of its BAIC Motor unit and Daimler - parent of luxury marque Mercedes-Benz - could take a stake as part of that process, giving it greater exposure to the Chinese market, the sources said.

-While China has become Mercedes-Benz's No. 3 market after Germany and the United States, it trails its rivals BMW (BMWG.DE) and Audi (part of Volkswagen (VOWG_p.DE)) there in terms of sales.

 "When BAIC Motor is floated, Daimler may take a stake of 10 to 20 percent," one of the sources said on Friday, adding the size of the stake depended on discussions with its Chinese partner.

-Daimler declined to comment, while BAIC, China's fifth- largest automaker, was not immediately available.
+Daimler, the maker of Mercedes-Benz cars, declined to comment while BAIC, China's fifth largest automaker, was not immediately available for comment.

-State-controlled BAIC's chairman Xu Heyi told Reuters in September the group aimed to list BAIC Motor in 2013, hoping to raise around 10 billion yuan ($1.6 billion).
+The chairman of state-controlled BAIC, Xu Heyi, told Reuters in September that it aims to list its passenger car subsidiary BAIC Motor in 2013, hoping to raise around 10 billion yuan ($1.6 billion).

-Two sources close to the transaction said BAIC Motor is expected to be listed in Hong Kong this year, while other sources cautioned that an initial public offering (IPO) may be delayed until next year.
+Two sources close to the transaction said BAIC Motor is expected to be listed in Hong Kong this year, targeting a volume of at least $1 billion, while other sources cautioned that an initial public offering (IPO) may be delayed until next year.

 Goldman Sachs (GS.N) and Morgan Stanley (MS.N) have been mandated to organise the listing, the sources said.

-Last year, Daimler decided to merge its two Chinese sales networks - one for cars imported from Germany and another for cars built locally with BAIC - into a single operation.

-The group in December also named Hubertus Troska, a 24-year company veteran, to address its China woes, at a time when demand for top-end vehicles is forecast by market research firm IHS Automotive to grow to 2.7 million cars a year by 2020.
+A BAIC investment may help Daimler to get its ailing China business back on track.
+While China has become Mercedes-Benz's No. 3 market, after Germany and the United States, Daimler's luxury unit trails its rivals BMW (BMWG.DE) and Audi (VOWG_p.DE) in sales.

-BAIC's chairman said last year it would use proceeds from the IPO, which would mean it following rivals Dongfeng Motor Group Co (0489.HK) and Geely Automobile Holdings Ltd (0175.HK) on to the Hong Kong stock market, to develop its own passenger car business.
+Proceeds from the IPO, which would see BAIC follow rivals Dongfeng Motor Group Co (0489.HK) and Geely Automobile Holdings Ltd (0175.HK) onto the Hong Kong stock market, will be used to develop its own passenger car business, Xu Heyi had said at the time.

 Under partnerships with Daimler and Hyundai Motor (005380.KS), BAIC makes Mercedes and Hyundai-branded cars for sale in China and also has its own-brand small car, the E150.

-Daimler shares - which paired earlier gains and traded up 0.3 percent at 1400 GMT - rose earlier this week to a nine-month high following a Chinese media report that the country's sovereign wealth China Investment Corp CIC.UL fund was looking into buying a stake in the German group.

-A person familiar with the matter told Reuters the report was without merit.

-(Additional reporting by Philipp Halstrick and Hendrik Sackmann; Editing by Mike Nesbit and David Holmes)
+(Additional reporting by Philipp Halstrick and Hendrik Sackmann; Editing by Mike Nesbit)

 Hewlett Packard Enterprise Co said it would buy data storage provider Nimble Storage Inc for $1.09 billion in cash, to expand its presence in the fast-growing flash storage business.